 6. Shoes take the shape of their wearer’s feet, so buying second-hand can lead to discomfort and improper support.
 If you do buy used shoes, consider replacing the insoles to provide your feet a fresh start.

 7. Hats are full of someone else’s hair oil, sebum, sweat, and more.
 If you can’t resist buying a used hat, sanitize it before wearing.

 8. Bike helmets are like car seats and designed to protect against one impact, not even a bad one.
 After that, they aren’t reliable protection.
 Buying second hand means you don’t know how safe it is.

 9. Wetsuits made from neoprene degrade over time without looking any different.
 You won’t know it until you’re in the water and it drags you down or falls apart.
 If you’re going to buy used, test it at home before taking it on vacation.

 Household Items That Aren’t Safe to Buy Used

-19. Tires: Tires that have been involved in accidents are less stable and unreliable.
+19. Tires can be iffy if they’ve been involved in accidents.
 If you’re going to buy used, make sure you get the tires’ complete history.

-20. Makeup and makeup brushes: If unopened, okay.
-Otherwise, you might be putting yourself at risk for MRSA and other bacteria-caused infections.
+20. Makeup and makeup brushes that have been open and used put you at risk for MRSA and other bacterial issues.